-Level 1 is intended to allow a home office only which would have no impact on adjacent lands as there would be minimal client visits to the property, storage, associated vehicles or employees.
+Level 1 is intended to allow a home office only which would have absolutely no impact on adjacent lands as there would be no visitors, storage, associated vehicles or employees.
 This use would be allowed in all residential districts and be considered a permitted use not requiring development permit approval.